ANNUAL CAMPUS SAFETY AND FIRE REPORT

 The warnings typically consist of the following elements: a short description and location of the incident; actions the recipient needs to take to avoid harm; and how follow-up information will be provided.

 Emergency Notification v.
 Timely Warning

-In the event of a significant on-campus emergency or dangerous situation involving an immediate threat to the health or safety of students, faculty or staff, the University will also post information on its homepage at www.uakron.edu.
-The University of Akron’s Office of Communications and Marketing is charged with notifying the media in the event of an emergency.
+In the event of a significant on-campus emergency or dangerous situation involving an immediate threat to the health or safety of students, faculty or staff, the University will also post information its home page.
+University Communications and Marketing is charged with notifying the media in the event of an emergency.
 Updated information will be posted to the University’s website and provided to the media as available.

 General information about the University’s response and evacuation procedures is publicized each year as part of its Campus Safety Report, which is published as part of its compliance with the Clery Act.

 The University of Akron has established a Comprehensive Emergency Management Plan (CEMP) to provide an all-hazards approach for managing its response to emergencies or disasters that threaten the safety and well-being of the University’s community or disrupt its programs and operations.
 The University also has established an Emergency Operations Group (EOG) to carry out its CEMP.
 These types of large-scale emergencies require a coordinated response effort between the University and local emergency response agencies.
 The CEMP is an operational plan that establishes policies, procedures, responsibilities and organizational structure to be implemented during emergencies and disasters, both during campus-wide emergency planning and during an actual emergency incident.